libvips/libvips/README.md

 ### libjpeg

-The IJG JPEG library.
-Use the `-turbo` version if you can.
+Anything that is compatible with the IJG JPEG library.
+Use `mozjpeg` if you can.
+Another option is `libjpeg-turbo`.

 ### libexif